dragonfly-ai/slash/README.md

 }
 ```

 &nbsp;&nbsp;&nbsp;Instead of including a `determinant` method directly in the `Matrix` class, this extension method makes a `determinant` method available only for square matrices.
-Trying to invoke the `determinant` method on a rectangular metrix, for which M != N, will yield a compiler error.
+Trying to invoke the `determinant` method on a rectangular matrix, for which M != N, will yield a compiler error.